m-mundhe/Real-Time-Calculator/README.md

 # Real-Time-Calculator

-A Real Time Calculator which allows multiple users to perform a real time calculations which can be shared amongst the connected users.
-The application is developed using MEAN stack and Socket.io and deployed on Heroku.
+A real time calculator that allows multiple users to simultaneously perform dynamic calculations with logging that can be seen across all users accessing the website.
+The application is developed using MEAN stack and Socket.io, and is deployed on Heroku.

 Link to the application: https://tranquil-island-79700.herokuapp.com/